ii-research-yu/ii-research-yu.github.io/pages/research.md

 title: Research on Information Intelligence
 description: Hai-Tao Yu's research
 ---
-I'd like to abstract my research as Information Intelligence:
+I'd like to abstract my research as **Information Intelligence**, namely retrieving relevant information from large volumes of raw data and transforming them into useful knowledge and actionable intelligence.
+By now, the main research topics that I have been exploring are as follows:

 - <a href="#ir">Research Topic : Information Retrieval</a>
 - <a href="#dm">Research Topic : Data Mining</a>